-Congratulations, you've said, "Yes!" and now your ever-growing wedding to-do list probably wont stop until you say "I do."
-Amongst the slew of wedding-planning tasks between celebrating your engagement and walking down the aisle is registering for wedding gifts—a fun yet time- and thought-consuming task that you certainly won't regret.
-But determining exactly when to register within your giant timeline of events can be confusing, so we're here to help!
+Congratulations, you've said, "Yes!" and now your ever-growing wedding to-do list won't stop until you say "I do."
+Among the slew of wedding-planning tasks between celebrating your engagement and walking down the aisle is registering for wedding gifts—a fun, yet time- and thought-consuming task that you certainly won't regret.
+But determining exactly when to register within your giant timeline of events can be confusing, so we're here to help.

-If you and your new fiancé decide to have an engagement celebration, or if a close friend or family member is throwing one for you, it's important to consider creating your wedding registry beforehand (unless it is a surprise, of course!).
+If you and your future spouse decide to have an engagement celebration or if a close friend or family member is throwing one for you, it's important to create your wedding registry beforehand (unless it is a surprise).
 While some couples opt for a "no gift" message to spread before an engagement party, most people will still want to give a gift to celebrate your milestone.
-Without registering prior to the celebration, you might end up with a ton of "Mr. & Mrs." paraphernalia, or stuff you don't really need (or want).
+Without registering prior to the celebration, you might end up with a ton of "Mr. & Mrs." décor, or stuff you don't really need (or want).
 While all gifts should be graciously accepted and appreciated, if you can register before your engagement party, it's ideal.

 The Must-Register Deadline: Your Bridal Shower

 This is a must.
 As long as you're having a bridal shower, you really need to register for wedding gifts.
 Whether you opt for filling your wedding registry with traditional housewares, honeymoon funds, or newlywed adventures—guests at your shower will want the guidance to help them select the perfect gift, and you'll be happy that you did.

 Even if it is a surprise, you should aim to have your registry completed at the time your bridal shower invitations are created and/or mailed.